AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Node.js SDK/Search Index/Sorting and pagination.md

     })()

     /**
-     * The following code provides an example on how to use tokens to paginate results in asynchronous mode:
+     * The following code provides an example on how to use tokens to paginate results in asynchronous mode.
      */
     client.search(params, function (err, data) {
         console.log('success:', JSON.stringify(data, null, 2));